matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 Please note that the fees on the testnet do not correctly represent the fees on the future mainnet release.

-3. Now pass zkSync `USDC` as the `feeToken` to the deployment transaction:
+3. Now pass the L2 `USDC` address as the `feeToken` to the deployment transaction:

 ```typescript
 const greeterContract = await deployer.deploy(artifact, [greeting], { feeToken: L2_USDC_ADDRESS });